alexta69/metube/README.md

 # MeTube

-Web GUI for youtube-dl with playlist support
+Web GUI for youtube-dl with playlist support.
+Allows you to download videos from YouTube and dozens of other sites (https://ytdl-org.github.io/youtube-dl/supportedsites.html).

 ![screenshot1](https://github.com/alexta69/metube/raw/master/screenshot.gif)